flowerinthenight/g-ssh-cmd/README.md

 A simple wrapper to `ssh -i key ec2-user@ip -t command` for AWS AutoScaling Groups.
 It uses your environment's `aws` command, as well as your SSH setup behind the scenes.

+NOTE: This tool has been created for tailing logs from AutoScaling Group VMs in AWS without going through CloudWatch.

 To install using [Homebrew](https://brew.sh/):

 ``` sh